 Since taking office in March 2017, Interior Secretary Ryan Zinke has emerged as one of the most ethically dubious members of President Trump’s Cabinet.

 CREW found that Zinke has racked up 17 federal investigations into his behavior since becoming Secretary.
 While a few of these investigations have cleared Zinke of wrongdoing, many remain ongoing, and — perhaps most concerning — several were closed or were inconclusive due to a lack of cooperation with the probe or the Interior Department’s failure to keep proper records.

 Here’s a guide to the investigations into Ryan Zinke’s scandals ranging from the uniquely bizarre to the second coming of Scott Pruitt.

 Despite the various scandals he has already faced, Zinke continues to engage in ethically questionable behavior.
-Most recently, he triggered a fifth Hatch Act investigation by the Office of Special Counsel by tweeting a photo on his government account that included President Trump’s political slogan.
+Most recently, he triggered a fifth Hatch Act investigation by the Office of Special Counsel (OSC) by tweeting a photo on his government account that included President Trump’s political slogan.
 (The Office of Special Counsel is unrelated to Special Counsel Robert Mueller at the Department of Justice).
 Zinke is currently the subject of six open investigations by federal agencies and Congress.